ayonli/jsext/README.md

 - [jsext.func](#jsextfunc) Define a function along with a `defer` keyword, inspired by Golang.
 - [jsext.wrap](#jsextwrap) Wrap a function for decorator pattern but keep its signature.
 - [jsext.throttle](#jsextthrottle) Throttle function calls for frequent access.
-- [jsext.queue](#jsextqueue) Handle tasks sequentially and prevent concurrency issues.
+- [jsext.queue](#jsextqueue) Handle tasks sequentially and prevent concurrency conflicts.
 - [jsext.mixins](#jsextmixins) Define a class that inherits methods from multiple base classes.
-- [jsext.isSubclassOf](#jsextissubclassof) Check is a class is a subset of another class.
+- [jsext.isSubclassOf](#jsextissubclassof) Check if a class is a subset of another class.
 - [jsext.read](#jsextread) Make any streaming source readable via `for await ... of ...` syntax.
 - [jsext.readAll](#jsextreadall) Read all streaming data at once.
-- [jsext.chan](#jsextchan) Create a channel that transmits data across the application, even among multiple threads, inspired by Golang.
+- [jsext.chan](#jsextchan) Create a channel that transfers data across routines, even between multiple threads, inspired by Golang.
 - [jsext.parallel](#jsextparallel) Run functions in parallel threads and take advantage of multi-core CPUs, inspired by Golang.